Generating a Contact Matrix for Aged Care Settings in Australia: an agent-based model study: Methods

 \subsection{Transmission Risk Simulation}

 To complement the construction of contact matrices and provide a framework for interpreting their epidemiological implications, a probabilistic airborne transmission model was integrated into the simulation to calculate infection risk based on agent proximity and cumulative contact duration.
 Transmission probability was dynamically evaluated for each susceptible-infectious agent pair during the simulation based on recorded spatial proximity and accumulated exposure time.
 Infection outcomes were determined based on the calculated transmission probability at the end of each recorded contact event.
+Within this model, the transmission component is parameterised for SARS-CoV-2, employing airborne quanta-based transmission estimates and vaccine effectiveness values specific to this pathogen.